CHAPTER Eng

 serves as a member.

-The professional engineer shall solicit or accept work only on the basis
+engineer shall solicit or accept work only on the basis of

 (1) Not offer to pay, either directly or